- Should I Hire a Data Protection Officer?

 As the digital age continues to grow, and more companies move towards GDPR compliancy, you don’t want your company to be left behind with no customers because they are put off by your lack of care for their privacy.

 You could even use GDPR compliancy as a marketing tactic with the full support of your data protection officer.
 If you make it clear that you’re compliant, and your competitors might not be, you could snap up a lot of data-savvy consumers.

 How Do I Hire a Data Protection Officer?

-Now that we’ve done our best to convince you to hire a data protection officer, it’s time to find out the best way to hire one.
+Now that we’ve done our best to convince you to hire a data protection officer, it’s time to find out the.
 There are a few options at your disposal depending on how compliant you want to be and how much you can afford.

 Hire a data protection officer outright

 If you’re a company that’s required to have a data protection officer because you handle a lot of customer data, or it’s your main source of revenue, it’s probably a good idea to have someone fill this role in your company.

 As we mentioned previously, you want to hire someone who has expertise in national and European data protection laws.
 Alongside this key element, a job specification for a data protection officer might look something like this:

 - Deep understanding of data security and data processing procedures